Healthcare Scenario: MedAlliance Network

 Interoperability Layer

-The critical challenge: connecting 3 different EHR systems into a unified data layer without replacing them:
+The critical challenge: connecting 3 different EHR systems into a unified data layer without replacing them.
+The FHIR Facade pattern wraps each legacy system with a standards-compliant API layer, allowing the rest of the architecture to interact with a single, consistent interface.

 {